kondalraop/What-drives-the-price-of-a-car/README.md

 Summary of Findings:

+After the initial cleaning of the data, carried out analysis to answer the business question.
+Most importantly,focused on various regression models capable of predicting the price of a used vehicle.
+See jupyter notebook: "https://github.com/LudovicBernard98/Practical-Application---What-Drives-the-Price-of-a-Car/blob/main/prompt_II.ipynb" to view the entire workbook.

 The general price of a car depends on newer model year, lower odometer readings, and a clean title status.
 However, the prediction of price becomes more complicated when the different types of vehicles and features are considered.